Understanding Australia’s October 31 Tax Deadline and Penalties

 - Documentation must be maintained to substantiate the claim.

 Being aware of these rules helps taxpayers maximize their claims while ensuring compliance.
 The ATO is vigilant in identifying and correcting erroneous claims, especially in areas prone to high rates of submission errors, such as work-from-home setup expenses or improper vehicle deductions.
+For a closer look at deductions that are commonly missed, see our article on deductions high income earners often overlook.

 Conclusion: The Urgency for Compliance